Azure/azure-databricks-client/CONTRIBUTING.md

 # Contributing Guideline

-## You can contribute in many ways:
+## You can contribute in many ways

 Use the library and give feedback: report bugs, request features.
 Fix bugs and issues.